100 North 15th Avenue

 2) SECONDARY TAX RATES are used to fund such things as bond issues, budget overrides and special district funding.

-LEVY LIMITS, HOMEOWNER'S REBATE, TAX DEFERRAL & EXEMPTIONS
+TAX RATES - LEVY LIMITS, HOMEOWNER'S REBATE, TAX DEFERRAL & EXEMPTIONS

 The Arizona Constitution limits the total amount of primary property taxes that counties, cities, and community college districts can levy.
 In addition, there is a limitation on owner-occupied residences (Legal Class 3 property).
 The combined primary tax from all jurisdictions of Legal Class 3 property may not exceed 1% of their combined Limited Value.
 In cases where the tax exceeds that amount (a primary tax rate of $10 or more per $100 of assessed Limited Valuation), the school district taxes are reduced on the primary tax amount, and the state provides additional aid to the school district to make up the difference between the overall primary tax rate and $10.